Bach: Cello Suites

 1: MANUSCRIPT COMPARISON

-Unlike for Bach’s solo Violin Sonatas and Partitas, the autograph manuscript (in Bach’s handwriting) of the Cello Suites has been lost.
+Unlike Bach’s solo Violin Sonatas and Partitas, the autograph manuscript (in Bach’s handwriting) of the Cello Suites has been lost.
 The four surviving historical manuscripts that constitute the most original source material for the Cello Suites are copies by:

 A: Anna Magdalena Bach, dated approximately 1727-1731